-Like other service provider networks, broadcast networks must combine simplicity, versatility, scalability, security and manageability with cost effectiveness.
+All service provider networks must combine simplicity, versatility, scalability, security, and manageability with cost effectiveness.
 Additionally, all categories of video transport services share the following challenges:

-- What transport technology to use: native IP or IP/MPLS? - How to meet the required SLAs for premium video services? - How to manage and monitor the service, to help ensure that the IP network delivers the required SLAs for video, and to identify and isolate problem areas?
+- · What transport technology to use: native IP or IP/MPLS? - · How to meet the required SLAs for premium video services? - How to manage and monitor the service, to help ensure that the IP network delivers the required SLAs for video, and to identify and isolate problem areas?